-Many have asked me what they taste like.
-Well it’s kind of hard to describe.
+Many people have asked me what they taste like.
+Well, it's kind of hard to describe.
 I guess I would say a sugary, sweet type tart.
-I can personally tell you that it will be impossible for your to eat just one!
+I can personally tell you that it will be impossible for you to eat just one!

-Using pastry blender cut butter into flour mix until resembles course meal.
-Add cold water a bit at a time until dough just starts to hold together.
+Using pastry blender cut butter into the flour mix until resembles a coarse meal.
+Add cold water a bit at a time until the dough just starts to hold together.

 Roll our tart dough and cut 4-inch circles.
 Press dough in greased muffin cups trying not to stretch the dough too much.

 In a large bowl, mix together butter, brown sugar, and corn syrup.
 Stir until the butter is creamed and sugar is dissolved.